Meet OAT’s Otolaryngologists

 Ellen West, FNP-BC

 Ellen was born and raised in Nashville.
 After graduating from Harpeth Hall, she attended the University of Virginia, earning a degree in Nursing.
 She was inducted into the Sigma Theta Tau honor society and graduated with Distinction based on her thesis regarding children’s health in Uganda.
 Ellen began her clinical career on the Vanderbilt oncology team where she received the Preceptor Award.
-She advanced her education further, obtaining a graduate degree in Nursing and becoming a Family Nurse Practitioner.
-Ellen is accredited by the American Nurses Credentialing Center and is a Certified Otorhinolaryngic Nurse (CORLN).
+She obtained a graduate degree in Nursing and becoming a Family Nurse Practitioner.
+Ellen is accredited by the American Nurses Credentialing Center and is a Certified Otorhinolaryngology Nurse (CORLN).
 She studied advanced allergy techniques, including sublingual immunotherapy, at Allergy Choices in La Crosse, WI.
 Though primarily in the allergy department, Ellen treats a variety of ear, nose, and throat disorders.
-She is an active member in her church and enjoys biking, running, and spending time with her husband and three children.
+She is an active member of her church and enjoys biking, running, and spending time with her husband and three children.